vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 **2. If demand falls to 0 tomorrow, can all users be made whole?**

-Users farming in the Yield Bonding pools should always be able to redeem their LP tokens, regardless of market conditions.
+Users farming in the Yield Bonding pools are always be able to redeem their LP tokens, regardless of market conditions.
 On the other hand, COIL holders may no be able to redeem treasury assets.
 Only 312K USDC is in the `SpiralRedeem` contract, in addition to 900K USDC in the Curve pool and 800K USDC in the Balancer pool.
 Once all USDC is drained, remaining treasury funds would need to be distributed by the treasury multi-sig.

 Security Factors